naveenkumark1/WWTP/README.md

 # WWTP
 Python_basics

-- This repo  has some python codes which are useful for basic leanring
+- This repo  has some python codes which are useful for basic learning